Tennis Racket Head Sizes Explained

 Super Oversized Rackets

-Super oversized rackets are few and far between these days as there are so many oversized and even larger midplus rackets that do such a great job of absorbing excess vibrations and offering a great platform to generate power.
+Super oversized rackets are few and far between these days as there are so many oversized and even larger mid-plus rackets that do such a great job of absorbing excess vibrations and offering a great platform to generate power.

-However, there are still rackets out there that sit above the 120sq in mark and these are ideal if you are looking for the ultimate comfort, a very large sweet spot and a lot of power coming from your string bed.
+However, there are still rackets out there that sit above the 120sq in mark and these are ideal if you are looking for the ultimate comfort, a very large sweet spot, and a lot of power coming from your string bed.

-Super Oversized rackets tend to be used by players that still like to play the game of tennis but may be suffering from chronic pain in their joints, so need a racket that will give them the maximum amount of output for even the smallest inputs.
+Super Oversized rackets tend to be used by players who still like to play the game of tennis but may be suffering from chronic pain in their joints, so need a racket that will give them the maximum amount of output for even the smallest inputs.

 Overall, tennis racket head sizes can make a big difference to how a racket will ultimately feel and perform.
 After all, the size of the racket does in the end determine how much surface area you have to strike the ball with and plays a major role in how big a racket’s sweet spot is.